 The following are rules for visitor conduct at the zoo.
-Staff reserves the right to ask any individual or group to leave if they are found in violation of these policies.
+We reserve the right to ask any individual or group to leave if they are found in violation of these policies.
 We encourage all visitors to enjoy the zoo in a safe and respectful manner.

 - Our pathways and trails are not paved, so they may be uneven in places.
-Running along trails poses a safety risk for falls and injuries.
-It is also a safety risk for staff who may use trails when handling, walking or transporting animals.
+Running poses a safety risk for falls and injuries.
+It is also a risk for staff who use trails when handling, walking or transporting animals.
 We ask that all visitors walk at a safe pace on our trails.

 LEAVE THE FEEDINGS TO US!

-- Zoo staff provides diets for the animals which are healthy and nutritionally balanced.
-Human food, plants picked along zoo trails, and other items outside of their prepared diet can be unhealthy for the animals and may lead to unexpected injury, illness or death.
-Visitors should refrain from feeding the animals both for their own safety and for that of the animal.
+- We provide animal diets which are healthy and nutritionally balanced.
+Human food, plants picked along trails, and other items outside of their prepared diet can be unhealthy and may lead to unexpected injury, illness or death.
+Visitors should never feed the animals, both for their own safety and for that of the animal.

 NO CLIMBING ON OR OVER FENCES